 Surgical Treatment

 Snapping hip syndrome is usually treated non-surgically.
-On rare occasions when the snapping is particularly severe and non-responsive to to non-surgical care, surgical release of the Iliotibial band may become necessary
+On rare occasions, when the snapping is particularly severe and non-responsive to non-surgical care, surgical release of the iliotibial band may become necessary to address the persistent hip abduction pain and reduce mechanical friction over the greater trochanter.

 Recovery

 Athletes can return to play when they can perform sports-related activities without pain.
-To hasten your return to sports, you may consider substituting repetitive motion activities (e.g. cycling, running) with other forms of exercise or sport (e.g. swimming) that are less likely to aggravate your hip.
-Many times, the snapping sound may persist, but as long as the pain resolves it is safe to return to play.
+To hasten your return to sports, you may consider substituting repetitive motion activities (e.g., cycling, running) with other forms of exercise or sport (e.g., swimming) that are less likely to aggravate your hip.
+Many times, the lateral hip popping sound may persist, but as long as the pain resolves, it is safe to return to play.
 Following your doctor’s guidance on stretching and exercises, even after symptoms have resolved, will help prevent a recurrence of the inflammation and pain.

 GET BACK TO WHAT YOU LOVE.
 FASTER